jlouis/graphql-erlang/README.md

 provides a security measure: clients in production can only call a pre-validated set of queries if such desired.

+# Tips & Tricks

+GraphQL has some very neat Javascript tooling which plugs into the introspection of a GraphQL server and provides additional
+functionality:

+* GraphiQL - Provides a query interface with autocompletion, documentation, debugging, ways to execute queries and so on.
+It is highly recommended you add such a system in staging and production as it is indispensable if you are trying to figure out a new query or why a given query returned a specific kind of error.

+Additionally, Relay Modern provides specifications for cache refreshing, pagination, mutation specifications and so on.
+It is recommended you implement those parts in your system as it is part of a de-facto standard for how GraphQL servers tend to operate.

 # Status

 Currently, the code implements all of the October 2016 GraphQL